sandeepsa1/dsa/README.md

 ### 13-edmonds-karp-algorithm
 Edmonds-Karp algorithm using an adjacency list to compute the maximum flow in a flow network.
 Difference with Ford-Fulkerson algorithm is the specific use of BFS in Edmonds-Karp algorithm to find the shortest augmenting paths, making this more efficient.

+### 14-dinics-algorithm
+Dinic's algorithm is an efficient algorithm for computing the maximum flow in a flow network.
+It uses a combination of Breadth-First Search (BFS) to construct level graphs and Depth-First Search (DFS) to send flow along these level graphs.